How To Plant Tulip Bulbs That Will Thrive

 How did the tulip get its name?
 The story is that the tulip born a great resemblance to the turban headgear worn by many people in the Middle East.
 Which was also pronounced, and spelled as"toliban".
 Changed into Latin, this word becomes "tulipa".
 The tulip does I suppose resemble a turban?

-In history, the Dutch will be remembered for their passion, and production of tulips.
+In history, the Dutch will be remembered for their passion and production of tulips.
 After 400-plus years, the Dutch people still enduring a love affair with the tulip.
 First introduced to Holland in 1593, the tulip has become a lasting symbol for the country Holland.
-Ask anyone, anywhere to name things that remind one of the Dutch or Holland, as a rule they will respond with the answer tulips, windmills and wooden shoes.
+Ask anyone, anywhere to name things that remind one of the Dutch or Holland, as a rule, they will respond with the answer tulips, windmills, and wooden shoes.

 Is Holland The Country That Tulips Really Originated From

 It's a widely-spread misconception that tulips and other bulb flowers are native to Holland?
 The fact is that almost no bulbous plants are native to Holland.
 To find the true origin origins of the tulip, we must look to central Asia.
-Asia being the prime site of their genetic center.
-The tulip originated from Tien-Shan and the Pamir Alai Mountain Ranges near modern day Islamabad, close to the border of Russia and China.
+Asia is the prime site of their genetic center.
+The tulip originated from Tien-Shan and the Pamir Alai Mountain Ranges near modern-day Islamabad, close to the border of Russia and China.
 From these prime growing areas, tulips spread to other regions China and Mongolia to the east and to other regions to the west and northwest.